learn-co-curriculum/web-071717-student-lister-02/README.md

 ## User Stories

 1. As a registered user, I should be able to log in by providing my username (no passwords for today)
+1. DOES THE schema need to change

+2. do i need a new route
+'/login', to: 'sessions#login'

 > When I submit this login form..., find the user by their username